MIRinfosec/Password_Manager/README.md

 # Password_Manager
-Pass123: Application for storing, viewing, and generating secure passwords stored on a USB drive
+Pass123: Application for storing, viewing, and generating secure passwords

 This application implements quite a few layers of security to protect the user's stored credentials.
 We strongly recommend following all of the guidelines referenced in the available User Manual.